aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Sat Nov  1 05:09:12 2025
+Last update: Sun Nov  2 05:09:31 2025

 ### Let's play! 🎮